projectdiscovery/nuclei/README_ID.md

 STATISTICS:
-   -stats                    display statistics about the running scan -sj, -stats-json          write statistics data to an output file in JSONL(ines) format -si, -stats-interval int  number of seconds to wait between showing a statistics update (default 5) -m, -metrics              expose nuclei metrics on a port -mp, -metrics-port int    port to expose nuclei metrics on (default 9092)
+   -stats                    display statistics about the running scan -sj, -stats-json          dispaly statistics in JSONL(ines) format -si, -stats-interval int  number of seconds to wait between showing a statistics update (default 5) -m, -metrics              expose nuclei metrics on a port -mp, -metrics-port int    port to expose nuclei metrics on (default 9092)